ukez15/nordix-nephio/tutorials/starting-with-porch/README.md

 ## The porchctl command

-When Porch was ported to Nephio, the `kpt alpha rpkg` commands in kpt were moved into a new comand called `porchctl`.
+When Porch was ported to Nephio, the `kpt alpha rpkg` commands in kpt were moved into a new command called `porchctl`.
 Porch is as yet not released in Nephio, so we need to build the `porchctl` command from source.

 ```
 git clone https://github.com/nephio-project/porch.git